senacor/Tutorials-Microservices/hints/stage-05/README.md

 ## Configuring the Feign client

-The feign client is defined in the accounting project, to access the customer endpoint (in demo) from the account service (in accounting).
+The feign client is defined in the **accounting project**, to access the customer endpoint (in demo) from the account service (in accounting).

 First you have to add the necessary dependencies to the ```build.gradle``` of the accounting project:
 ```